 Washington's tax burden by the income measure declined steadily from \$123.00 in 1995 to \$100.90 in 2002, and the state's ranking dropped from 11th to 32nd.
 The FY 2002 tax burden was by far the lowest level since the recession year of 1981.
-The 2004 tax burden figure and the state's ranking are up somewhat from the low in 2002 but remain well below the levels of a decade ago.
+The 2005 tax burden figure and the state's ranking have dropped from the levels in 2004.
+In fact the current ranking of 37th is the second lowest since the tax comparisons have been compiled.
 The decline in Washington's tax burden over the past decade is largely due to elimination of the motor vehicle excise tax, the rollback of 1993 B&O tax increases, the sales tax exemption of manufacturing machinery, reductions in the state property tax rate, and a myriad of new tax incentives and other exemptions enacted in recent legislative sessions.